What is sudden hearing loss?

 The word pan-cochlear is divided into two terms: ‘pan-’ (meaning all-inclusive) and ‘cochlea’ (the spiral cavity of the inner ear).
 Pan-cochlear sensorineural hearing loss is, therefore, a hearing impairment which affects the entire cochlea.

 During the Fowler test, sounds are sent alternately to both ears.
 The volume level varies and is adjusted with the help of the person being examined (subjective hearing test) until he or she can hear equally well with both ears.
 Alignment with the healthy ear serves to determine the audibility threshold and the extent of hearing loss.

 This test measures the sound vibrations travelling from the brainstem to the cerebral cortex.
 If vibrations can be measured in the cerebral cortex, it’s usually assumed that the cochlea is not affected.
 This method assesses hearing impairment regardless of the affected person’s subjective impression (objective hearing test).

 Time is of the essence and the earlier it gets treated, the better the prognosis.
 In a best-case scenario, sudden hearing loss is treated by a specialist or a clinic within the first 24 hours.
 More than two-thirds of patients recover fully.
 But if your hearing continues to deteriorate or if additional balance disorders occur, it may result in a poor prognosis.
 Some people experience permanent hearing loss and/or tinnitus to varying degrees.
 Here are the most common forms of treatment:

 Circulation-enhancing (rheological) medication

-Local anesthesia to block inhibited nerves
+Treatment with local anaesthesia to block inhibited nerves

-In the event of obesity and/or diabetes
+Treatment in the event of obesity and diabetes